Siddhartha1234/iithsoc-ideas/data/faq/own_project_idea.md

 Superb!
-We recommend you submit your idea to [our projects list](https://github.com/coala/projects/blob/master/data/projects.js) as a pull request.
+We recommend you open a pull request and submit your idea to [our projects page.](https://github.com/CrazyByDefault/iithsoc-ideas/blob/master/data/projects.js)